sirixdb/sirixdb.github.io/rest-api.md

   - `nodeId`, to select the context-Node.
   - `insert` with the possible values, `asFirstChild`, `asLeftSibling`, `asRightSibling`, `replace`, to determine where to insert the XML-fragment or the JSON data (**note that for JSON asLeftSibling is not supported as of now**).

   If both parameters are omitted the root-node (and its subtree) is going to be replaced by the new XML fragment or JSON data.
 In the case of XML an error is thrown if the HTTP request body doesn't start with a start-tag.

-- `POST https://localhost:9443`: send longer XQuery-expression in the body.
+- `POST https://localhost:9443`: to send a longer XQuery-expression in the body.
 For instance
 ```json
 {
   "query": "//foo/bar",